Multiplexed super-resolution imaging of genes

 Figure 2.
 Two genes (A and B) that associate A:B in a haploid strain may prefer self-association A:A and B:B in aneuploid and diploid strains, or may all associate together (e.g. A:A:B:B).

-In addition to our efforts to identify enhancers in the genomes of Arabidopsis, maize and sorghum, we are also interested in characterizing plant core promotors.
-We array-synthesized the putative promoter regions of all Arabidopsis, maize and sorghum genes and tested their transcriptional activity in an assay similar to the one used for enhancers (Fig. 4).
+We have applied Plant STARR-seq to characterize plant core promotors.
+We array-synthesized the putative promoter regions of all Arabidopsis, maize and sorghum genes and measured their transcriptional activity by Plant STARR-seq.
 To compare promoter strengths across species, we tested all libraries in transiently transformed tobacco leaves and maize protoplasts.
-The promoters spanned a wide range of activity, with over 250-fold difference between the strongest and weakest promoters.
-Overall, the promoters of the dicot Arabidopsis tended to perform better in the dicot tobacco system, while the promoters of the monocots maize and sorghum showed greater activity in protoplasts of the monocot maize.
+The promoters spanned a wide range of activity, with over 250-fold difference between the strongest and weakest promoters (Figure 2).
+Overall, the promoters of the dicot Arabidopsis tended to perform better in the dicot tobacco system, while the promoters of the monocots maize and sorghum showed greater activity in protoplasts of the monocot maize (Jores et al., 2021, doi: 10.1038/s41477-021-00932-y).

 We analyzed the sequences of the plant core promoters to identify the underlying elements that control their activity.
-We observed that core promoter elements, like the TATA-box, as well as promoter GC content and promoter-proximal transcription factor binding sites influence promoter strength (Fig. 5).
-Using this data, we designed synthetic promoters by introducing core promoter elements into random sequences with a nucleotide composition optimized for the corresponding assay system.
+We observed that core promoter elements, like the TATA-box, as well as promoter GC content and promoter-proximal transcription factor binding sites influence promoter strength.
+Using this data, we were able to design synthetic promoters that reach activities similar to the strong viral 35S minimal promoter by introducing core promoter elements into random sequences with a nucleotide composition optimized for the corresponding assay system (Figure 3A, B).
+Furthermore, the large-scale data enabled us to train convolutional neural network models that can accurately predict promoter strength, even of novel synthetic sequences.
+These predictive models were used for in silico evolution to increase the strength of over 200 weak, intermediate and strong core promoters, many of which exceeded the activity of the viral 35S minimal promoter after ten rounds of evolution (Figure 3C–E).

 The regulatory landscape of Arabidopsis thaliana roots at single-cell resolution